Why Was Ted Bundy Sentenced to Death?

-Bundy, then 42, was sentenced to die in the electric chair for three of his final crimes: the 1978 rape and murder of 12-year-old Kimberly Leach of Lake City, Florida, as well as two women from Florida State University, Margaret Bowman and Lisa Levy.
-(He confessed to 36 murders, but was believed to be responsible for dozens more.)
+Bundy, then 42, was sentenced to die in the electric chair for three of his final crimes: the 1978 rape and murder of 12-year-old Kimberly Leach of Lake City, Fla., as well as two women from Florida State University, Margaret Bowman and Lisa Levy.
+He confessed to 36 murders, but was believed to be responsible for dozens more.
+In March 2026, DNA evidence confirmed he killed 17-year-old Laura Ann Aime, who was last seen at a Halloween party in Utah in October 1974.

 The night before Bundy's execution at Florida State Prison was reportedly spent crying and praying.
 On his final night of life, Bundy sat down for a tearful interview with a psychologist and religious broadcaster named James Dobson (also the founder of the Christian conservative group Focus on the Family).
 Bundy specifically requested this interview with Dobson, and told Dobson he was feeling calm about his impending death.